 Come join us over on Instagram and be apart of the #zerofoodwaste movement.
 Only spend money on the food that you’ll actually eat, and eat it!
 That means all the leftovers too.
 If you are not a leftovers person, then plan on freezing individual portions for later.

 I know friends that only cook 2-3 times per week, and the rest of the nights they are eating up leftovers.
-What a great idea, especially for working moms.
+What a great money saving tip, especially for working moms.
 Instead of making 1 nights worth of rice and beans, they make 2-3 nights worth.
 You can make burritos the first night, taco salads the second night, and enchilada casserole the third night.
 BRILLIANT!

 Meal Planning Is Key

-This system works, and it can be done.
-First step is to meal plan.
+This system works, and it can be done to help your grocery budget.
+The first money saving tip is to meal plan.
 Get your calendar or planner, and plan out the meals you’re going to make this week.
 Then, shop for what you need and stick to it.
 Cook each night, eat up the leftovers, and watch how your family succeeds at big financial goals!

 Right now, as a family, we have some HUGE mountain size financial goals.
 They are taking sacrifices to get there, and we may be eating a lot of rice and beans right now, but the end result will be worth it.